distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 "This proposal is slightly -EV, but I would still rather hold ASSET after it passes than hold USD."

-So they do not sell PASS-ASSET near the threshold.
-Their unwillingness to sell is not approval of the proposal.
-It means the proposal's harm is smaller than their reservation value for staying exposed to ASSET.
+The attacker is not buying through every holder who thinks the proposal is harmful.
+They are buying through the subset of holders whose reserve value for ASSET in the pass branch is below the defended PASS-ASSET price.
+The attack works when that conditional sell flow is too small to make defense cost exceed the proposer's private benefit from passage.

-This creates a much thinner supply curve than the ASSET holder base suggests.
-The attacker is not buying through every holder.
-They are buying through the smaller float of holders and traders willing to conditionally exit below the passing threshold.
+This is not an arbitrary participation assumption: holders have heterogeneous reserve prices, and many would only sell their ASSET exposure at a material premium to spot.
+A mildly -EV proposal can reduce their pass-branch valuation without making them prefer conditional exit to continued ASSET exposure.

-The attack works when the proposer's private value from passage exceeds the cost of clearing that conditional float.
-For example, a proposal that transfers value to the proposer may impose a small loss on every holder, while giving the proposer a concentrated payout.
-Each holder may rationally refuse to sell PASS-ASSET because the loss is not large enough to justify conditional exit, yet the proposer can profit by buying the limited supply that is available and pushing the market above the threshold.
+For direct transfer proposals, the corrective flow required to block passage can be very large: the proposer internalizes the transfer, while the loss is spread across all holders.

-This is mainly useful for -EV proposals, especially mildly -EV ones.
+This is mainly useful for mildly -EV proposals.
 If the proposal is strongly -EV, more holders prefer USD in the PASS world and sell.
 If it is only slightly -EV, bullish holders may tolerate the harm, leaving too little corrective supply below the pass threshold.

-If you found this interesting, have feedback or are working on something related, let's chat: [email](mailto:me@distbit.xyz), [twitter (@distbit0)](https://twitter.com/distbit0), or [schedule a 20 min call](https://cal.com/distbit/call?duration=20)
+If you found this interesting, have feedback or are working on something related, let's meet: [email: me@distbit.xyz](mailto:me@distbit.xyz), [twitter (@distbit0)](https://twitter.com/distbit0), or [schedule a 20 min call](https://cal.com/distbit/call?duration=20)